 With exception of the hot tub kill, the kills are very uninspiring and it almost feels like they didn’t want to commit to being a horror film until the final twenty minutes.

 I wish I could say Valentine is an amazing movie worth watching every year on Valentine’s Day, but they would be a lie.
 This film is below average, uninspired and not worth watching unless you absolutely love slasher films.
-I rate Valentine a four out of ten and say skip it.
+I rate Valentine a two out of five and say skip it.